 Equipped to share

 Digital businesses are transparent.
 They share information with employees that they would never have done 20 years ago.
 Transparency is a cultural imperative in many workplaces now, and on cross-functional, multi-disciplinary project teams it’s essential.
-Knowledge work – which is what I do all day, and I expect you do too – is primarily about facilitating connections between people and tasks to get work done.
-A culture of sharing makes today’s offices radically different to the workplaces that the Baby Boomers joined all those years ago.
+Knowledge work – what I do all day, and I expect you do too – is about facilitating connections between people and tasks to get work done.
+A sharing culture makes offices radically different from the workplaces the Baby Boomers joined years ago.

-Transparency matters not only because sharing knowledge is how we get projects done, but also because it provides a business advantage.
-If you can share something that sparks an idea in a colleague that in turn results in a new proposition for a new client… then you’ve created something very powerful indeed from information that you had all along.
+Transparency matters not only because sharing knowledge is how we complete projects, but also because it provides a business advantage.
+Share something that sparks an idea.
+You’ve created something very powerful indeed from information that you had all along.

-Digital disruption hasn’t been comfortable for many firms, and it isn’t over yet.
-In fact, while ‘digital disruption’ might be one of today’s buzzwords, I predict that the term and the phenomenon will be around a long time.
-We’ll continue to see the emergence of new ways to use the internet at work (and I’m sure it won’t be long before every project team can find a use for a 3D printer).
+Digital disruption hasn’t been comfortable and it isn’t over yet.
+While ‘digital disruption’ might be one of today’s buzzwords, I predict the phenomenon will be around a long time.
+We’ll continue to see the emergence of new ways to use the Internet at work.
+I’m sure it won’t be long before every team can use for a 3D printer.

-We need to shape up, keep up and take advantage of the tools that let us manage projects in a way that’s compatible to the speed of change.
+We need to take advantage of the tools that let us manage projects in a way that’s compatible with the speed of change.